 - Native Americans who are registered on the tribal rolls of Tribes whose lands are contiguous to Utah (documentation required).

-*Note: WUE, Nonresident Alumni Legacy, and Good Neighbor recipients are not eligible to apply for residency for tuition purposes using the time spent receiving the waivers.
-For more detailed information regarding residency requirements, please refer to the Utah System of Higher Education’s website or feel free to contact the Admissions Office at 435-652-7777.
+*Note: WUE, Nonresident Alumni Legacy, and Good Neighbor recipients are not eligible to apply for residency for tuition purposes using the time spent receiving the waiver.
+For detailed information regarding residency requirements, please refer to the Utah System of Higher Education’s website or feel free to contact the Registrar’s Office at 435-652-7708.